Government mail service may be affected by the Canada Post labour disruption. Learn about how critical government mail will be handled.

 Monitoring the environment in which the ministry operates is essential to successfully meet the needs of government and Albertans.

-The ministry consists of the Department of Treasury Board and Finance, together with Communications and Public Engagement, the Public Service Commission and 9 provincial agencies.
-The ministry also administers 9 regulated funds.
+The ministry consists of the Department of Treasury Board and Finance, together with the Public Service Commission.
+The ministry also administers regulated funds, provincial agencies and Crown-controlled corporations for which the minister is responsible.

 In focus